-Redirects are by far the most common method of redirection where the redirect request is handled at the server level.
-The original request does not load, and the server reads the instructions and delivers a different page rather than loading the first request.
+Redirects are by far the most common method of redirection where the request is handled at the server level.
+The original request does not load, and the server reads the instructions and delivers a different web page rather than loading the first request.

 Allow for redirecting of multiple pages to one resource.
 For example, if you have com/category/* and your platform supports wildcarding, then all subpages of “/category/” will redirect to a specified resource.

 When a URL does not exist and the server has no instructions on where to route the user request, a 404 error message is delivered.
 It’s highly recommended you set up a 404 page for your users which allows them to search for their selected resource, or correct page, rather than simply bouncing off the website.